Rmko4/RL-KArmed-Bandit/README.md

 # Reinforcement Learning Practical - Project 1
 ## K-Armed bandit problem
-The program runs 5000 instances of an algorithm for 1000 time steps on the K-Armed bandit problem.
+The program is able to run several instances of an algorithm on the K-Armed bandit problem.
-Through providing additional arguments, the following parameters for the problem can be set:
+Through providing arguments, the following parameters for the problem can be set:
-* The number of arms (K actions).
 * The value distribution of the arms.
 * The learning algorithm to perform on the problem.
-* The additional hyperparameters for the algorithms.
+* The parameter for the algorithm.

+And optionally:
+* The number of instances (N runs) - Default: 20000
+* The number of arms (K actions) - Default: 10
+* The number of time steps in a run (T steps) - Default: 1000

 A more detailed description of how to run the program with these parameters is described in: [Run the program](#run-the-program).

-## Compile the code (gcc)
+## Compile the C source code (gcc)
 The code can be compiled through:
 `gcc bandit.c safeAlloc.c -o bandit -O3 -lm`

 ## Run the program
 The program can be run through:
-`./bandit <K-Arms> <Value distribution> <Algorithm> [Param 1]`
+`./bandit <Value distribution> <Algorithm> <Param 1> [N-Runs] [K-Arms] [T-Steps]`

 The arguments need to be specified following the rules:

-**K-Arms:** The number of arms (K actions).
-Select any integer K > 0.

 **Value distribution:** The value distribution of the arms.
 Select either 0 or 1.
 * _Gaussian_: 0